ajfisher/building-droids-with-js/slides.md

 Notes:

-So today I've set up a space that you can come and play with things.
+So today I've set up a space that you can come and play in.
 We have various bots and if you want to build one you can.
 There's some kits if you want to take one with you and if we get enough interest, maybe we'll do a sumo bot battle at the end of the day.